 ASSEMBLY.
 Three credit hours.
-Two hours of lecture and two hour of laboratory per week.
-Prerequisites: QUIM 3002 and FISI 3172 and FISI 3174.
+Three hours of lecture per week.
+Prerequisites: (QUIM 3132 and QUIM 3134) and (FISI 3172 and FISI 3174) or authorization of the Director of the Department.

 Interdisciplinary experience to provide engineering students with a basic understanding of the manufacturing processes required to populate a printed circuit board focusing on surface mount technology.
 Lectures will include a discussion of processes, required tooling, the process, underlying scientific principles, use of mathematical models, and independent process variables which impact product quality.